Twin Pregnancy Warning Signs: When to Call Your Doctor

 Signs of Preterm Labor

-1. Regular contractions occurring every 10 minutes or more, possibly coupled with lower back pain or cramping.
+1. Regular contractions every 10 minutes or more, possibly with lower back pain or cramping.

 2. Any vaginal bleeding or fluid leakage, which can indicate preterm labor.

-3. A significant increase in pelvic pressure or a sensation that the baby is “pushing down,” necessitating immediate evaluation.
+3. A significant increase in pelvic pressure or a sensation that the baby is “pushing down,” which needs immediate evaluation.

-4. Symptoms like intense abdominal pain or altered fetal movements should prompt you to contact your healthcare provider right away.
+4. Intense abdominal pain or altered fetal movements — contact your healthcare provider without delay.

 Nutritional Needs for Expecting Mothers of Twins